-Withdrawals take an average 1-3 days once approved, but the issue is they take around 48 hours to approve a transaction, longer if you have added security.
-The real times are therefore more like 2-5 days.
+Withdrawals take an average 1-3 days once approved, but the issue is they may take up to 48 hours to approve a transaction if they are busy.
+It doesn’t often come to this, but just be aware that it is a possibility.

 Prospect Hall have a payout limit policy, it is higher than most people would ever need to worry about but still not a good thing by any means.